elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 }
 ```

-(replace `API_KEY` with your API key found on your organization settings page on elmah.io and `LOG_ID` with the log Id of the log you want to log to)
+Replace `API_KEY` with your API key ([Where do I find my API key?](https://docs.elmah.io/where-do-i-find-my-api-key/)) and `LOG_ID` with the log Id of the log you want to log to.

 > Make sure to call the `UseElmahIo`-method **after** installation of other pieces of middleware handling exceptions (like `UseDeveloperExceptionPage` and `UseExceptionHandler`)

 That's it.
 Every uncaught exception will be logged to elmah.io.
-To log exceptions manually (or even log verbose and information messages), check out [Logging from Microsoft.Extensions.Logging](https://docs.elmah.io/logging-to-elmah-io-from-microsoft-extensions-logging/).

 ## Logging exceptions manually